clasei/clasei/README.md

 ### In a Nutshell

-- 🖥️ I'm a **pragmatic front-end developer**, blending a hands-on, functional style with minimalistic design.
+- I'm a **pragmatic front-end developer**, blending a hands-on, functional style with minimalistic design.
-- 🛠️ My work is user-centric, ensuring accesibility and inclusivity, aiming for clarity and conciseness.
+- My work is user-centric, ensuring accessibility and inclusivity, aiming for clarity and conciseness.
-- 🎯 I make sensible decisions that prioritize user experience, creating both aesthetically pleasing and effective outputs.
+- I make sensible decisions that prioritize user experience, creating both aesthetically pleasing and effective outputs.

 ### My Style & Approach

 - **Pragmatic** →
 ```Prioritizing working solutions over passing trends with a direct and hands-on approach.```